laurent-martin/aspera-api-examples/README.md

 Developers have the choice to start it manually in a separate terminal, or to create a static configuration file and start it using another method (for example, a systemd service).

 Examples provided here start the daemon using the `TransferClient` class.

+When `asperatransferd` starts, if no configuration file is provided with option `--config`, then it expects to find `ascp`, `ascp4`, `async`, `libafwsfeed`, `aspera-license` in specific folders.
+In order to place all file in the same folder, then the configuration file must be provided and folders must be set.

+The Makefile provided in the samples downloads the SDK and extracts it in a single folder, then the examples generate the configuration file accordingly.

 ## HSTS Node API credentials